texfaq/texfaq.github.io/FAQ-nonpdfsp.md

 any given effect: the `pdftex` driver for such packages knows not to generate `\special` commands.
-In most circumstances, you can let the system itself choose which driver you need; in this case everything will act properly when you switch to using PDFLaTeX.
-If you've been using `dvips` (and specifying the `dvips` driver) or `dvipdfm` (for which you have to specify the driver), and decide to try PDFLaTeX, you _must_ remove the `dvips` or `dvipdfm` driver specification from the package options, and let the system recognise which driver is needed.
+In most circumstances, you can let the system itself choose which driver you need; in this case everything will act properly when you switch to using pdfLaTeX.
+If you've been using `dvips` (and specifying the `dvips` driver) or `dvipdfm` (for which you have to specify the driver), and decide to try pdfLaTeX, you _must_ remove the `dvips` or `dvipdfm` driver specification from the package options, and let the system recognise which driver is needed.